Converging High-Level Coupled-Cluster Energetics via Adaptive Selection of Excitation Manifolds Driven by Moment Expansions: Theory and Algorithmic Details

 which, in analogy to the perturbative $e_{\alpha,k}^{(2)}$ corrections that measure the significance of the candidate determinants $|\Phi_\alpha\rangle$ in CIPSI, determine the importance of the $Q$-space determinants $|\Phi_K\rangle$.
-One can, therefore, propose an adaptive, self-improving, \ccpq{} scheme, in which we construct an approximation to the high-level CC/EOMCC approach of interest (in the numerical examples in Sec. \ref{sec3}, CCSDT) by a series of \ccpq{} calculations using increasingly large, iteratively defined, $P$ spaces $\HP{k}$, where $k = 0, 1, 2, \ldots$ enumerates the consecutive \ccpq{} computations, with the corresponding $Q$ subspaces $\HQ{k}$ being defined as complementary excitation spaces, such that $\HP{k} \oplus \HQ{k}$ is always equivalent to the entire excitation manifold appropriate for the CC/EOMCC method we are targeting, independent of $k$ (when targeting CCSDT, all singly, doubly, and triply excited determinants).
-The initial $P$ space $\HP{0}$ can be a conveniently chosen zeroth-order excitation manifold, such as the space of singly and doubly excited determinants, $|\Phi_{i}^{a}\rangle$ and $|\Phi_{ij}^{ab}\rangle$, respectively, where $i, j, \ldots$ ($a, b, \ldots$) designate the spin-orbitals occupied (unoccupied) in $|\Phi\rangle$, and the remaining subspaces are constructed via a recursive process analogous to that used in CIPSI, where the $P$ space $\HP{k+1}$ is obtained by augmenting its $\HP{k}$ predecessor with a subset of the leading $Q$-space determinants $|\Phi_K\rangle \in \HQ{k}$ [when targeting CCSDT, the leading triply excited determinants $|\Phi_{ijk}^{abc}\rangle$ outside $\HP{k}$] identified with the help of corrections $\delta_{\mu,K}(P;Q)$, Eq. (\ref{eq:deltapq_K}).
-Inspired by the CIPSI algorithm, one can enlarge the current subspace $\HP{k}$ to construct the $\HP{k+1}$ space for the subsequent \ccpq{} computation by arranging the candidate determinants $|\Phi_K\rangle \in \HQ{k}$ in descending order according to the $\delta_{\mu,K}(P;Q)$ corrections associated with them, starting from the $|\Phi_K\rangle$s characterized by the largest $|\delta_{\mu,K}(P;Q)|$ contributions, moving toward those that have smaller $|\delta_{\mu,K}(P;Q)|$ values, and continuing until the total number of the $Q$-space determinants in $\HP{k+1}$ reaches a certain fraction of all higher-rank determinants relevant to the CC/EOMCC approach of interest (e.g., triples, when targeting CCSDT).
-Clearly, the adaptive \ccpq{} procedure, as described above, guarantees convergence toward the high-level CC/EOMCC approach it targets, but, following the computational cost analysis of the \ccpq{} methods in Refs.\ \onlinecite{stochastic-ccpq-prl-2017,stochastic-ccpq-molphys-2020,stochastic-ccpq-jcp-2021} (cf., also, Refs.\ \onlinecite{jspp-chemphys2012,jspp-jcp2012,jspp-jctc2012,nbjspp-molphys2017,ccpq-be2-jpca-2018,ccpq-mg2-mp-2019, cipsi-ccpq-2021,stochastic-ccpq-biradicals-jcp-2022}), in order to be an attractive method, it has to be capable of recovering the target CC/EOMCC energetics to a very good accuracy with small fractions of higher-rank determinants relevant to the CC/EOMCC method of interest in the underlying $P$ spaces.
+One can, therefore, propose an adaptive, self-improving, \ccpq{} scheme, in which we construct an approximation to the high-level CC/EOMCC approach of interest (in the numerical examples in Sec. \ref{sec3}, CCSDT) by a series of \ccpq{} calculations using increasingly large, iteratively defined, $P$ spaces $\HP{k}$, where $k = 0, 1, 2, \ldots$ enumerates the consecutive \ccpq{} computations, with the corresponding $Q$ subspaces $\HQ{k}$ being defined as complementary excitation spaces, such that $\HP{k} \oplus \HQ{k}$ is always equivalent to the entire excitation manifold appropriate for the CC/EOMCC method we are targeting, independent of $k$ (when targeting CCSDT, all singly, doubly, and triply excited determinants, when targeting CCSDTQ, all singly, doubly, triply, and quadruply excited determinants, etc.).
+The initial $P$ space $\HP{0}$ can be a conveniently chosen zeroth-order excitation manifold, such as the space of singly and doubly excited determinants, $|\Phi_{i}^{a}\rangle$ and $|\Phi_{ij}^{ab}\rangle$, respectively, where $i, j, \ldots$ ($a, b, \ldots$) designate the spin-orbitals occupied (unoccupied) in $|\Phi\rangle$, and the remaining subspaces are constructed via a recursive process analogous to that used in CIPSI, where the $P$ space $\HP{k+1}$ is obtained by augmenting its $\HP{k}$ predecessor with a subset of the leading $Q$-space determinants $|\Phi_K\rangle \in \HQ{k}$ [when targeting CCSDT, the leading triply excited determinants $|\Phi_{ijk}^{abc}\rangle$ outside $\HP{k}$, when targeting CCSDTQ, the leading triply and quadruply excited determinants outside $\HP{k}$, etc.] identified with the help of corrections $\delta_{\mu,K}(P;Q)$, Eq. (\ref{eq:deltapq_K}).
+Inspired by the CIPSI algorithm, one can enlarge the current subspace $\HP{k}$ to construct the $\HP{k+1}$ space for the subsequent \ccpq{} computation by arranging the candidate determinants $|\Phi_K\rangle \in \HQ{k}$ in descending order according to the $\delta_{\mu,K}(P;Q)$ corrections associated with them, starting from the $|\Phi_K\rangle$s characterized by the largest $|\delta_{\mu,K}(P;Q)|$ contributions, moving toward those that have smaller $|\delta_{\mu,K}(P;Q)|$ values, and continuing until the total number of the $Q$-space determinants in $\HP{k+1}$ reaches a certain fraction of all higher-rank determinants relevant to the CC/EOMCC approach of interest (e.g., triples when targeting CCSDT or triples and quadruples when targeting CCSDTQ).
+Clearly, the adaptive \ccpq{} procedure, as described above, guarantees convergence toward the high-level CC/EOMCC approach it targets, but, following the computational cost analysis of the \ccpq{} methods \cite{stochastic-ccpq-prl-2017,stochastic-ccpq-molphys-2020,stochastic-ccpq-jcp-2021} (cf., also, Refs.\ \onlinecite{jspp-chemphys2012,jspp-jcp2012,jspp-jctc2012,nbjspp-molphys2017,ccpq-be2-jpca-2018,ccpq-mg2-mp-2019, cipsi-ccpq-2021,stochastic-ccpq-biradicals-jcp-2022}), in order to be an attractive approach, it has to be capable of recovering the target CC/EOMCC energetics to a very good accuracy with small fractions of higher-rank determinants relevant to the CC/EOMCC method of interest in the underlying $P$ spaces.